Manish2261/Future__and__We/README.md

 ### About Me

-I am Manish, once I was reading a weekly blog from the Gate Notes where Mr. Bill Gates and Dr. Siddharth Mukherjee were discussing on the evolutionary deveopment of "Data Science and Ml" for treating the victims of "Cancers" and also for Infant Gene Editing which I read and got my Dot Connected as we say.
+I am Manish, once I was reading a weekly blog from the [Gate Notes](https://www.facebook.com/watch/?v=10154038228536961) where Mr. Bill Gates and Dr. Siddharth Mukherjee were discussing on theevolutionary deveopment of "Data Science and Ml" for treating the victims of "Cancers" and also for [Infant Gene Editing](https://www.amazon.in/Gene-Intimate-History-Siddhartha-Mukherjee-ebook/dp/B06XY1PDMV) which I read and got my Dot Connected as we say.
 Thus I was very inquisitive for being the part of our great future coming ahead and thus I crawlingly started working towards it.
 But now during this pandemic, where I was also ablazed by it's grunt, decided to start once again, and thus now I am working towards my long standing goal to be the part of future.

 I am a inquisitive, w.r.to my curiosity for finding the diamond out of the received info but highly credulous in taking bold and legitimate decision required to improve the performance of systems under mine vigilance.
 I strongly beleive that if we could connect Data Science with